Understanding Types of Breach of Contract

 A fundamental breach goes beyond materiality — it’s so severe that it makes continuing the contract impossible.
 For example, if one party intentionally ignores its primary obligations or clearly shows it has no intention of performing, the other party is entitled to cancel immediately and seek full compensation.

 Some legal jurisdictions use “fundamental” interchangeably with “material,” but in practice, it signals an utter collapse of the agreement’s foundation.
-Using AI-based contract management allows organizations to flag risky contract language or repeated nonperformance — early warning signs of deeper issues.
+Using Contract Management allows organizations to flag risky contract language or repeated nonperformance — early warning signs of deeper issues.

 Anticipatory Breach: Breaking the Promise Before It’s Due